Your Top 10 Open Source No Code Platforms: A Quick Guide

 Pros of No CodeCons of No Code

-Control: Proprietary software is closed source and typically it is against the terms and conditions to reverse engineer the product.
-Open source flips this on its head and the end-user can customize and control the basic code behind the product for their own deployment.
-Companies with the resources can take advantage of this and create a product that is truly fit for purpose.Sustainability and Orphan software: This potential issue is typical of both a commercial product and an open-source project.
-The worst case scenario is a hack or the product becomes orphaned due to a lack of community or developer interest over time.
-But again a company that manages its own resources can support these platforms into the future.
+Control: Proprietary software is closed source, and typically it is against the terms and conditions to reverse engineer the product.
+Open source flips this on its head, and the end-user can customize and control the basic code behind the product for their deployment.
+Companies with the resources can use this to create a product that truly fits the purpose.Support and Warranty Limitations: As the open-source product is not profit or commercially driven, user support could be managed by the community or contractors who specialize in the product.
+This leads to disparate and often incomplete knowledge based on the product.

-Peer Review and Community: Open source community with passionate programmers and citizen coders means that the code can be peer-reviewed and supported by well-intentioned members.
+Peer Review and Community: Open source community with passionate programmers and citizen coders means the code can be peer-reviewed and supported by well-intentioned members.
 This is typical of the collective and supportive nature of the development crowd to open source projects (Wikipedia, GitHub, etc).

-The Top 5 Open Sources No-code Platforms
+The Top 5 Open Source No-Code Platforms

-Budibase is an open-source no-code platform, and a faster way to build business apps that empower teams and improve productivity.
+Budibase is an open-source no-code platform and a faster way to build business apps that empower teams and improve productivity.
 Businesses like IBM, Deloitte, Proctor, Gamble, and Rakuten utilize the platform internally.

-Product Features include:
+Product features include:

 • Build internal tools super fast for all team members.